matplotlib/matplotlib/doc/users/project/code_of_conduct.rst

 like social media.
 Violating these terms may lead to a temporary or permanent ban.

-3. Temporary Ban
+3. Temporary ban
 ----------------

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.
+**Community impact**: A serious violation of community standards, including sustained inappropriate behavior.

 **Consequence**: A temporary ban from any sort of interaction or public